mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/install/install-onprem/index.md

   * 4 cores
   * 16 GiB memory
   * Approximately 80 GiB of free space for the volume used for `/var/lib/kubelet` and `/var/lib/containerd`.
+  * Disk usage must be below 85% on the root volume.

 ## Worker nodes